adrianhuber17/webSocket-App/ReadMe.md

   git clone https://github.com/adrianhuber17/webSocket-App.git
 ```

-- Navigate into the new sub-folder created called 'WebSocket-App'.
+- Navigate into the new sub-folder created called **WebSocket-App**.
 - Run the following commands to create an environment:

 ```bash